seanwest1/seanwest1.github.io/_posts/Media-centre-series-part-1-Bad-Omens.md

 It was a strange night, I probably should have seen it comming.
 The kids went to sleep too easily.
 I didn't question it, maybe it was just the time of the year...

-After my initial forey into media centre set up I was ready.
+After my initial foray into media centre set up I was ready.
 I did some research I'd decided to have my Raspberry pi 400 as a central hub where I could serve media to all the devices on my network.